-Designated as a Class B director nominee and subject to Class B 20-vote-per-share voting Designated as a director subject to Class B 20-vote-per-share voting.
+Designated as an STT GDC appointee.
+Designated as a Class B director nominee and subject to Class B 20-vote-per-share voting.
+Designated as a director subject to Class B 20-vote-per-share voting.

 Mr. Sio Tat Hiang is vice-chairman of our board of directors and has been a director of our company since August 2014.
 Since 2020, Mr. Sio has been a director of ST Telemedia (the sole indirect shareholder of STT GDC), and STTC.
-From 2012 to 2020, Mr. Sio was a director of STT GDC and from 2017 to 2020, Mr. Sio was the chairman of the board of STT GDC.
-In addition, Mr. Sio currently also sits on the Boards of U Mobile Sdn Bhd, Virtus HoldCo Limited and STT Global Data Centres India Private Limited.
+From 2012 to 2020 Mr. Sio was a director of STT GDC, from 2017 to 2020, Mr. Sio was the chairman of the board of STT GDC and from 2017 to 2022 Mr Sio was Chairman on the Board of Virtus HoldCo Limited.
+In addition, Mr. Sio currently also sits on the Boards of U Mobile Sdn Bhd and STT Global Data Centers India Private Limited.
 He graduated with a bachelor's degree in business administration with honors from the National University of Singapore and attended the London Business School Senior Executive Programme.